-- (1) The Regulator may require a person specified in subsection (2) to provide the Regulator with all such information or documents as the Regulator considers necessary- - (a) for the Regulator to carry out its functions under this Ordinance, or - (b) in connection with a compliance investigation under section $88^{78}$ - (2) The Regulator may request information or documents from- - (a) a licensee, - (b) a person who has been a licensee, relating to activities carried out including the operation of an electronic communications network or electronic communications facilities under the licence, - (c) a person who appears to the Regulator as carrying out activities that require a licence under this Ordinance, without the requisite licence, and - (d) a person who appears to the Regulator to have information or documents required by the Regulator for the purpose of carrying out their functions under this Ordinance. - (3) A request for information by the Regulator may include, but is not limited to- - (a) information concerning future network or service developments that could have an impact on services made available to end users; - (b) information relating to a request for interconnection or regulated access or both; - (c) in the case of a holder of an exclusive licence, information on accounting, operational expenses, capital expenditure, wholesale input costs and underlying calculations on which prices of retail services are based. - (4) A request under this section must be made in writing and must specify- - (a) the information or documents required and the form in which they must be provided, - (b) that the request is made in accordance with this section, - (c) the purpose for which the information or documents are required, - (d) the time by which the information or documents are to be provided, and - (e) the consequences of failing to comply with the request. - (5) If the subject of a request made under this section considers that the burden of complying with the request would be disproportionate to the public benefit of compliance-
+- (1) The Regulator may require a person specified in subsection (2) to provide the Regulator with all such information or documents as the Regulator considers necessary- - (a) for the Regulator to carry out its functions under this Ordinance, or - (b) in connection with a compliance investigation under section 10281 - (2) The Regulator may request information or documents from- - (a) a licensee, - (b) a person who has been a licensee, relating to activities carried out including the operation of an electronic communications network or electronic communications facilities under the licence, - (c) a person who appears to the Regulator as carrying out activities that require a licence under this Ordinance without the requisite licence, and - (d) a person who appears to the Regulator to have information or documents required by the Regulator for the purpose of carrying out their functions under this Ordinance. - (3) A request for information by the Regulator may include, but is not limited to- - (a) information concerning future network or service developments that could have an impact on services made available to end users; - (b) information relating to a request for interconnection or regulated access or both: - (c) information concerning the number of end users, the number of end users by product, average speed per end user, average usage by end users and bad debt; - (d) in the case of a holder of an exclusive licence, information on accounting, including but not limited to, operational expenses, capital expenditure and underlying calculations on which prices of retail services are based.